adamesch/lifepg-public/Atlas/layer-099.md

 Welcome to the [[mansionoftherake|Mansion of the Rake]].

-This layer contains notes that have not yet been linked deeper layers of the [[location-abyss-2024325113505|Abyss]]
+This layer contains notes that have not yet been linked to deeper layers of the [[location-abyss-2024325113505|Abyss]]

 # misplaced notes